 The Global Business Fellows (GBF) program is a cohort-based initiative designed for McDonough students interested in expanding their understanding of international business and public policy on a macro level.
 The curriculum also allows students flexibility to choose from one of the available business majors and work with a designated academic adviser to tailor course selection to their individual strengths and interests.

-The Global Business Fellows program has three distinctive and inter-related elements: Interdisciplinary Curriculum, Global Business Experience, and Public Policy Programming.
+The Global Business Fellows program has three distinctive and inter-related elements: Interdisciplinary Curriculum (select courses at McDonough School of Business and Walsh School of Foreign Service), Global Business Experience, and Public Policy Programming.

 Fellows are required to complete the equivalent of an intermediate level language (minimum of 4 semesters when starting at the introductory level) plus the following courses: